hypergeek-dev/cipher-forge/README.md

 Python
 colorama library
 humanize library
-Testing
-The code has been tested using PEP8 Online to ensure compliance with Python style guidelines.

 ## Development and Deployment
 The development environment used for this project was GitPod.
 Regular commits and pushes to GitHub were conducted to track the development stage and handle version control.